What is it all about?

 Expressive Arts and Design

 The progress of children is closely monitored throughout each academic year by the child's Key Person, with notes and photographic evidence kept in a 'Year Book' personal to each child.
 These Year Books are presented to children at the end of Little Crofters, Little Crofters Pre-school and Reception, for parents and children to treasure forever.
+From September 2018 we will be using 'Tapestry' to enable each child's Learning Journal to be kept electronically.

 At the end of the Early Years Foundation Stage, each child is assessed according to the statutory Early Years Foundation Stage Profile, to ensure a smooth transition to Key Stage 1.